bonn0062/GSoD/absolute_beginners_outline.rst

   Length of 1D array:  8

-You can also get the dimensions of an array using np.size()
+You can get the dimensions of an array using np.size()

 ::